-\\ Copyright 2006, American Bankers Association.
-CUSIP data herein is provided by Standard & Poor's, CUSIP Service Bureau, a division of the McGraw-Hill Companies, Inc. This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Service.
+\ Copyright 2006, American Bankers Association.
+CUSIP data herein is provided by CUSIP Global Service, which is managed on behalf of American Bankers Association by S&P Global Market Intelligence.
+This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Service.
 CUSIP numbers are provided for convenience of reference only.
 Neither the County nor the Underwriters take any responsibility for the accuracy of such CUSIP numbers.
 The CUSIP number for a specific maturity is subject to being changed after the issuance of the Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity.